tektite-io/steampipe-config-generator/README.md

 *steampipe-config-generator* is tool that generates configuration files for [steampipe-aws-plugin](https://hub.steampipe.io/plugins/turbot/aws).
 These files are used by Steampipe AWS plugin to connect to your AWS Accounts and fetch the desired data.

 We have created this tool to facilitate the creation and management of these files in organizations with multiple accounts.
+If you want more details about this, check our blog post: [Automate your Steampipe AWS configuration with AWS Organizations](https://unicrons.cloud/en/2024/10/18/automate-your-steampipe-aws-configuration-with-aws-organizations/)

 ## Features